CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~/lnv-to-evpn$
 ```

 ### 3. Remove the vxrd configuration from the loopback interfaces of VTEP nodes (leaf/exit).
-This includes removing the vxrd-src-ip and vxrd-svcnode-ip configuration.
+This includes removing the vxrd-src-ip and vxrd-svcnode-ip configuration configured on the loopback interface.

 ```
 ansible vtep -a 'net del loopback lo vxrd-src-ip'